Paris - Ile De France

 The decoration of the facade is not only lavish, but also full of symbolism.

 It was indeed designed in order to reflect the values of respectability of the time.

 In Greek mythology, the Altanteans were Titans, primordial giant deities.

 Those who rallied Atlas in his revolt against Zeus became known as Atlanteans (Atlantes in French).

-As we all know, Zeus defeated Atlas and condemned him to bear for eternity the celestial vault on his shoulders.
+As we all know, Zeus defeated Atlas and sentenced him to bear for eternity the celestial vault on his shoulders.

 In classical architecture, Atlanteans are therefore represented as standing or kneeling men supporting different structures.